 How to Register with Student Accessibility Services

 It can take time to organize academic accommodations and funding for disability-related services.
-A prospective student is strongly encouraged to begin the SAS registration process several months before the beginning of his/her classes.
+Students are strongly encouraged to begin the SAS registration process several months before the beginning of their classes.

 If you have been diagnosed with a disability and have a copy of your documentation:

-- Please bring in (or fax) your documentation.
+- Please bring in, email, or fax your documentation.

-Please bring in (or fax) a copy of our Registration and Consent form.
+- Please bring in, email or fax a copy of our Registration form.

 If you have been diagnosed with a disability but do not have a copy of your documentation:

-- Please bring in (or fax) a copy of our Registration and Consent form.
+- Please bring in, email, or fax a copy of our Registration form.

 - Request that a copy of your documentation from your medical professional or previous institution be sent to you.
 Next, forward your completed Registration and Consent form and documentation to Accessibility Services.
 You may drop your forms off at our office in MSC 452, email them to us at email@example.com, or fax them to 403-210-1063.